tryoasis/homepage/src/content/post/what-is-partner-enrichment.md

 What if there was a better way?
 What if we could take the best parts of tools partner data sharing tools like [Reveal](https://www.reveal.co) and [Crossbeam](https://www.crossbeam.com), and have a solution that identified intent based on the data shared by a partner, and not a arbitrary third-party.

 As circumstances would have it, that's exactly what we're working on with [Resin](https://resin.tryuppercut.com).
 I've always loved tools like Clearbit, but when I entered the partnerships space I knew there had to be a better way.
 The way we're approaching this is simple.
-Using OSS analytics libraries that use absolutely no third-party cookies, we're bulding the first Partner Intent Platform for enabling realtime enrichment of partner influence.
+Using OSS analytics libraries that use absolutely no third-party cookies, we're building the first Partner Intent Platform for enabling realtime enrichment of partner influence.

 ### Partner influence omnipotence 🔮